 The Role Manager page allows an Administrative user to:

 Add New Roles

 The page also has a link that navigates directly to the Rights Manager page where specific host-level permissions can be assigned to corresponding roles.

-The following explains what each column means in the Current Roles table.
+The following explains what each column means in the roles table:

 The Role Description is a text field that is used to identify the role.
 Throughout the system, roles are referred to by their Role Description.

 The Role Hierarchy is a numeric field that has great importance.
 Each role operates within a hierarchy.
 There are a number of reasons for this.
 The most important reason is so a relationship can be established between roles.
 When in the Role Manager, you can add, edit, and delete roles that have a hierarchy equal to or less than your role’s hierarchy.